 - 25% of the student’s accumulated savings and other assets

-- A minimum contribution from student earnings, usually from summer employment (freshmen $1,700, transfers and returning students $2,300)
+- A minimum contribution from student earnings, usually from summer employment ($1,800 for freshmen and transfer students – $2,400 for returning students)

 Use our Net Price Calculator to help you estimate how much your family will be expected to pay.